adambocco/file_fantastic/README.md

 # File Fantastic

 File Fantastic is a simple client-side file management library for the web.
 The core of this library is written in vanilla JS and has no dependencies.
-However, the cropper plugin uses Cropper.js.
+Plugins may have dependencies and will be mentioned in [plugins](#plugins) section such.

-This library can provide a lightweight file management framework for some of the following use cases:
+This library can provide a lightweight file management framework for the following use cases:
-- Uploading files with the ability to modify, copy, replace, and remove them.
+- Uploading files with the ability to view, download, modify, copy, replace, and remove them.
-- Multiple file uploader instances that can be granularly configured for usage in complex forms such as in a CMS.
+- Use multiple file uploader instances that can be highly configured for usage in complex forms such as in a CMS.
-- Manage subset of a file system and view many files using `Paging` and `Directories` plugin.
+- Easily view and manage a directory with many files and nested directories using the `Paging` and `Directories` plugins.
-- File syncing client and server when handling multiple files being modified, added, and removed.
+- Seamlessly handle file syncing between client and server when handling multiple files being modified, added, and removed.

 # Features